Longshore Workers

 • Social Security Card;

-The Commission will not begin to process your application until all required documents are received.
+The Commission will not begin to process your application unless all required proofs are submitted.
+Incomplete applications will not be accepted.

 Relevant forms: